 At the end of her talk, Pickering offered the following advice:

 “Today I stand before you, 45 years after graduating from Foxcroft, in a place that feels like home, hopefully inspiring you to follow your heart and your dreams.
 As I look at each and every one of you I realize that you are empowering me to hold my head high and stay on my path.
 Life is a journey and the road is rarely straight but your Foxcroft friends will carry you through as they have me.
 Within each of us is so much possibility.
 Your life will unfold in ways you never imagined, as did mine.
 Go beyond your limits.
 Don’t be afraid.
 Never stop exploring, questioning, and looking for new creative endeavors!
 See who emerges, over the years, as you walk down the winding road of life.
 Don’t rush.
 Be on the look out for your own happiness.
 Dare to dream big.
 Dare to fail and dare to create the life you want!”

 As she finished, the entire Foxcroft community rose to its feet to give Pickering a rousing standing ovation, tears in more than a few eyes.

-After her presentation (the full text of which you can read online), she joined the Photography classes where she was peppered with questions about her travels, what kind of equipment she uses to capture her stunning images, her favorite places in the world, and everything in between.
+After her presentation, she joined the Photography classes where she was peppered with questions about her travels, what kind of equipment she uses to capture her stunning images, her favorite places in the world, and everything in between.